anaclumos/extracranial/Research/pages/Did Bondee Really Suddenly Rise.md

 ![[17144A.png]]

-Indeed, based on the [Singaporean regulatory files](https://drive.google.com/file/d/1eIgAcVLUHA7luzCGZT_ed0R27Slwjd03/view), one of the directors is Yang Yuxiang, a Chinese CEO who acquired True.ly in May 2022, the parent company of Zheli.
-Zheli (Jelly, or 这里, "here" in Chinese), a popular social app in China, looks identical to [[Bondee]].
+Indeed, based on the [Singaporean regulatory files](https://drive.google.com/file/d/1eIgAcVLUHA7luzCGZT_ed0R27Slwjd03/view), one of the directors is Yang Yuxiang, a [[중국인|Chinese]] CEO who acquired True.ly in May 2022, the parent company of Zheli.
+Zheli (Jelly, or 这里, "here" in [[중국어|Chinese]]), a popular social app in China, looks identical to [[Bondee]].

 import DisplayFlex from '@site/src/components/DisplayFlex'